nats-io/nats.net/README.md

 ## Preview (Beta)

-The NATS.NET V2 client is in preview and recommended for testing and feedback.
+The NATS.NET V2 client is in *beta* phase and recommended for testing and feedback.
 Although codebase is still under development, APIs are relatively stable and we are looking for feedback on usability and features.